captn3m0/captn3m0.github.com/projects/index.md

 [pystitcher][pystitcher]
 : **May 2021** Sitches your PDF files together, with customizable bookmarks using a markdown file to declare the PDF structure.

+[kuvera-docs][kuvera]
+: **May 2021** An unofficial specification for the [Kuvera](https://kuvera.in) API.
+Kuvera is a YC-funded wealth-management startup in India, and the API provides daily finance data around Mutual Funds, Cryptocurrencies, Fixed Deposit rates, Gold rates and more.
+Documented using [Stoplight Studio](https://stoplight.io/studio/) and hosted on [Stoplight](https://stoplight.io/documentation/).
+Uses OpenAPI, so code generation is possible, but not well-tested.

 [foreteller-dl][foreteller]
 : **Apr 2021** A reverse-engineered implementation of the Foreteller Games application to download media files without running the app.